 But I don't know.

-I think it's maybe not the best thing for governments to decline all permits for the sake of – There is a danger because it is dictating what we do based on threats.
+I think it's maybe not the best thing for governments to decline all permits for the sake of there is a danger because it is dictating what we do based on threats.

-I think in my estimation, chances are, from everything that I know about people, the best way to respond to a terror attack is to treat it as a police investigation and pretend that it means nothing.
+I think in my estimation, chances are, or from everything that I know about people, the best way to respond to a terror attack is to treat it as a police investigation and pretend that it means nothing.

 And that's his way of saying that, like, I'm predicting all of these things, and I am right.

-If the reality that comes about in the next day or two or whatever doesn't match my predictions, that's just because the globalists changed the script.
+Now, if the reality that comes about in the next day or two or whatever doesn't match my predictions, that's just because the globalists changed the script.

 One scene, as you said, depicts victims at the finish line of the Boston Marathon having been killed, having been massacred, covered in blood, dismembered limbs, etc.

-The other scene, which is a different scene from the same episode, depicts the main character in Family Guy.
+The other scene, which is a different scene from the same episode, depicts the main character in Family Guy detonating two explosive devices via a cell phone.

 So somebody put that out on the internet and edited those two clips together.